Samran-Elahi/FYP-Experiments/README.md

 We were successful in achiveing model diversity however accuracy remained unchanged.

 # FYP_Report
-This is the formal report we presented to the FYP committe.
+This is the formal report we presented to the FYP committee.
 It contains all the detailed explanation about each experiment and apporach we took in our FYP.
 We also prepared an online presentation which can be viewed on the following link : https://drive.google.com/file/d/12K5HZcNJCCCfifi4RmAEYhDzw7G5wtS3/view?usp=sharing